 The receive buffer in the module is set to 4096 bytes.
 This large size permits the buffering of a large amount of data before a transfer of the data to the controller is required.
-The ladder logic to use a buffer larger than 256 bytes is more complex.
+The ladder logic to use a buffer larger than that provided by the interface is more complex.
 The module buffers the data in this buffer until one of the specified termination condition is recognized.
 The module will then transfer the received block of data to the controller.
-If the block of data received is larger than 256 bytes, multiple blocks will be used to transfer the data to the controller.
-The first block will contain a value of -1 in the Number of Characters Received data field.
-This indicates that there will be more blocks to follow and that the current block contains 256 bytes of data.
-As long as more than 256 bytes are present in the buffer being sent to the controller, the length field will be set to a value of -1.
-When 256 or fewer bytes remain in the buffer, the module will send the last block with a positive number in the length field.
+If the block of data received is larger than that for the interface, multiple blocks will be used to transfer the data to the controller.
+The first block will contain a value of -1 in the Number of Characters

+Received data field.
+This indicates that there will be more blocks to follow and that the current block contains maximum number of bytes of data.
+As long as more than the maximum bytes are present in the buffer being sent to the controller, the length field will be set to a value of -1.
+When the buffer contains the maximum or fewer bytes as defined for the interface, the module will send the last block with a positive number in the length field.
 The value passed represents the number of bytes present in the data area.
 The ladder logic must recognize the presence of the positive number and end the packet received.

-The two word values 287 (port 1 transmit count) and 288 (port 2 transmit count) inform the processor of the number of bytes transferred in the last write block to the respective port transmit buffers.
+Two word values in the block transferred from the module inform the processor of the number of bytes transferred in the last write block to the respective port transmit buffers.
 If a value of zero is returned in one of these words and data was sent in the last write block, the ladder logic must re-send the data in the next write block as the port is in a busy state and cannot buffer the new data.
 If a value is returned in one of these words, the value represents the number of bytes in the last write block moved into the port's transmit buffer.